BartJanBoverhof/cea-glaucoma-ai-screening/README.md

 # Glaucoma AI Screening Cost-Effectiveness Model

-This repository contains the R code used in the publication ["Cost-effectiveness of a Deep Learning System for Glaucoma Screening"](https://www.valueinhealthjournal.com/article/S1098-3015(25)02410-6/fulltext).
+This repository contains the R code used in the publication ["The Cost-Effectiveness of an Artificial Intelligence-Based Population-Wide Screening Program for Primary Open-Angle Glaucoma in The Netherlands"](https://www.valueinhealthjournal.com/article/S1098-3015(25)02410-6/fulltext).
 The model evaluates an artificial intelligence (AI) based screening strategy versus standard of care for detecting glaucoma.

 ## Model overview